DziedzicFilip/MobileAPP/README.md

 # MobileAPP – SeenIT

-**MobileAPP (SeenIT)** is a mobile application written in C#, designed for the Android platform (with the possibility of expansion to iOS and UWP).
-The project serves to manage a list of watched movies, add your own reviews and ratings, and catalogue your movie collection.
+**MobileAPP (SeenIT)** is a mobile application written in C#, designed for the Android platform  The project serves to manage a list of watched movies, add your own reviews and ratings, and catalogue your movie collection.

 ## Description